Are you dating a narcissist?

 Are you dating a narcissist right now?

 If all of this sounds familiar, you may have dated a narcissist in the past.
 Or perhaps you’re dating one right now.
 If that’s the case, I hope you’ll end your relationship immediately.

 When you try to break up with a narcissist, they will likely love-bomb you again, so beware.
 If you give in and stay in the relationship, the whole cycle of dysfunction and abuse will begin again.

-Now that you understand how destructive a narcissist can be to your relationships, your mental health, your self-esteem, and ultimately to your entire life, I hope you’ll AVOID them at all costs.
+Now that you understand how destructive dating a narcissist can be to your mental health, your self-esteem, and ultimately your entire life, I hope you’ll AVOID them at all costs.

 Remember this.
 It doesn’t matter how hot, sexy, rich, brilliant, or charming a narcissist is, it’s never going to work out.

 So RUN!
 You deserve better.